eliza411/testkitchen/slides/slides.rst

 #.
 Set the Default display setting format for Image to Hidden.
 #.
 Verify the Teaser display format is hidden.
 It should already be set that way.
 #.
-Go to Content and view the gallery you created in Part 1.4
+Go to Content and view the gallery you created in 1.4
 #.
 You should see nothing but body text you entered.

 Part 2: Create custom image sizes